 If something happens and you can’t pay off your debt, then you will end up paying even more in interest — and you won’t have the options of forbearance and deferment that you may have with student loans.

 In addition, many credit cards charge a balance transfer fee of around 3 percent.
-This could cut into the interest savings for you, as that amount will be added onto your student loan balance.
+This could cut into the interest savings for you, as that amount will be added to your student loan balance.

 Alternatives to Consider

 While transferring your student loans to a balance transfer card may seem like a great idea for student loan repayment, it can be risky.
 For many borrowers with high interest rate student loans, refinancing the loans with a private lender is often a better alternative and a safer way to reduce interest rates without the risks of balance transfer cards.

 If you have federal student loans, income-driven repayment plans and other alternatives may be a great choice if you are struggling to make payments.